Adam Pelech: Professional

+Early years (2014–2017)

-On March 15, 2014, Pelech signed a three-year entry-level contract with the Islanders.
-At the time of the signing, he ranked third among OHL defensemen with 54 points in 59 games.
+On March 15, 2014, Pelech signed a three-year, entry-level contract with the Islanders.
+At the time of the signing, he ranked third among OHL defencemen with 54 points in 59 games.
 Following the Islanders' 2014 training camp, Pelech was loaned to their American Hockey League (AHL) affiliate, the Bridgeport Sound Tigers, to start the 2014–15 season.
 He spent the entire season with the Sound Tigers and tallied 11 assists through 65 games.

 Pelech returned to the Islanders for the 2015–16 season where he was again reassigned to the Sound Tigers.
 After tallying four points through 14 games, Pelech received his first NHL recall on November 9, 2015.
 He eventually made his debut a few games later on November 13, in a 4–1 win over the Anaheim Ducks.
 Pelech was reassigned to the AHL shortly thereafter but was again recalled to the Islanders later in the season on January 1, 2016, after Johnny Boychuk was injured.
 While playing with the Islanders, Pelech left warmups prior to a game with a seemingly minor injury, and was subsequently diagnosed with an "undisclosed injury".
 Pelech was held out for over two months before returning to the Islanders' minor league affiliate, and upon his return, his prior diagnosis of thoracic outlet syndrome was publicly announced.
 His treatment for this condition included surgery removing his first rib and portions of muscle and tissue.
 He finished the 2015–16 season by playing in nine games for the Islanders and averaging 17:34 per game.

 In the final year of his contract, Pelech was again reassigned to the Sound Tigers for the 2016–17 season.
 In a similar fashion to the previous season, Pelech was recalled to the NHL level in November following injuries to their lineup.
 At the time of the recall, he had accumulated one goal and three assists in 10 games.
 During this recall, Pelech tallied his first career NHL goal on November 23 in the first period to help the Islanders win 3–2 over the Ducks.
 His success was short-lived however as he suffered an upper-body injury during a win over the Calgary Flames on November 28.
 He was eventually placed on the Islanders long-term injury reserve.
 After missing 14 games to recover, the Islanders reassigned Pelech to the AHL on December 31.
 He finished the season with three goals and seven assists in 44 games with the Islanders and earned praise from the teams' general manager Garth Snow as being "an important piece of our defensive core."
 On July 24, 2017, the Islanders re-signed Pelech to a four-year, $6.4 million contract worth $1.6 million annually.